FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

   - Number of people/teams involved and their technical expertise
   - Total amount of manhours
   - Project duration
-  - Involvement of community/Ontology technical committee
+  - Involvement of community/Ontology Technical Committee
 - Projects degree of difficulty
   - Technology
   - Design and architecture